Meta exec Nick Clegg says the metaverse is coming 'one way or another'

 The UK’s former deputy prime minister said the metaverse could be a “positive force” for inclusivity and bridge divides between people.

-Sign up to get our weekly cryptocurrency, NFT and metaverse news round-ups direct to your inbox
+Sign up to get our weekly and monthly metaverse news round-ups direct to your inbox

 The metaverse is a virtual space, where people can work, play, shop and socialize.